Genuine and rewarding partnership between family carers and services requires good support and training for staff.

 Learn With Us Webinar

-Facilitated by Learning Disability England, we have run a highly successful webinar which can be watched below.
+Facilitated by Learning Disability England, we ran a highly successful webinar which can be watched below.
 A good overview of Learn With Us, the webinar includes several extracts from the film and discussion of some of the workshop materials:

 Learn With Us news